cca/libraries_course_lists/readme.md

 - `jq` command-line JSON processor, `brew install jq`
 - `eq`, the [equella-cli](https://github.com/cca/equella_cli) NPM module (`npm i -g equella-cli`) with administrator credentials in an ".equellarc" file located in your user's home directory (used within scripts in calls to `uptaxo`)
 - (included in this repo) the [`uptaxo` script](https://gist.github.com/phette23/9bec679b7b677af7e396e8a40e7a7047) which puts a light CLI around the EQUELLA taxonomy update script and its dependencies `equellasoap.py` and `util.py` from the [openEQUELLA docs repo](https://github.com/openequella/openequella.github.io/tree/master/example-scripts/SOAP/python).
 These may need to be on your PATH, e.g. in a ~/bin directory

-## Files Generated

-**CSVs** are placed in a "data" directory under the root of the project.
-They are named `${DEPARTMENT}-${TYPE}.csv` e.g. `ANIMA-course-titles.csv`.
-Most are just plain text lists but the "course-list-taxo" ones are more complicated and adhere to the upload format that the openEQUELLA taxonomy upload script necessitates.

-**Logs** are made automatically for the most part and placed in a "logs" directory under the root of the project.
-They're of form `YYYY-MM-DD-${TYPE}.txt`, where a lack of a type specifier means it's from the main "upload-taxos-to-vault" script while the Syllabus and Architecture Division collections each have their own logs.

 ## Using Python 2.7